SylviaOne/Repo-hub/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!